dbc60/blog/content/note/project/web/web-application-development.md

 - he comes
 - his unholy radiance destroying all enlightenment
 - HTML tags will leak from your eyes like liquid pain
-- extinguishes the voices of mortal man from teh sphere
+- extinguishes the voices of mortal man from the sphere
 - the pony he comes
 - Zalgo is Tony the Pony he comes